 Buying a property as a single Singaporean is challenging enough, let alone buying as a single Singapore Permanent Resident (PR).
-It’s not uncommon to see questions like: “Can single PR buy HDB flats” or “Can single PR buy resale EC?” on our AskGuru property forum.
+It’s not uncommon to see questions like: “Can single PR buy HDB flats” or “Can single PR buy resale EC?” when you search it up on Google.

 Residential properties that single PRs can’t buy